 If you have a pile of pressured-treated lumber in your backyard, you have ways to get rid of it or recycle it for other purposes.
 But did you know that not all wood types are safe to burn?

 When disposing of it, you may probably ask yourself if you can burn pressure-treated wood or not.
-So, in this article, our experts will share all the disposal options that you can do.
+So, in this piece, I’ll guide you through the available and safe disposal options.
+Let’s get started!

 What is Pressure-Treated Wood?